 Aizu Festival

-The Aizu Festival is one of the largest fall events in the Aizu Area.
-The main feature of the festival is the Aizu Hanko Gyoretsu, a procession of Aizu Domain Lords.
+The Aizu Festival is the biggest event of the year for the historic Aizu region.
+The main feature of the festival is the Aizu Hanko Gyoretsu, a procession of Aizu Domain lords and samurai.

 Venue Details